-Urgent Care is available 24 hours a day year round.
+Urgent Care is available 24 hours a day, every day.
 We provide advice and treatment for urgent health problems, both physical and emotional, that require prompt attention but are not life threatening emergencies.
 If a problem seems life-threatening, please call 911 immediately.

 Harvard students and HUGHP members with an HUHS primary care physician may utilize Urgent Care.
 All Harvard employees may seek care at HUHS for urgent medical issues that arise while at work, as long as the onset of the illness or injury occurred within the previous 24 hours.